 Voted Best Islamic Window in 2015 at Banker Africa awards.

 Interest is not charged on the account.
 However administrative fees for items such as returned cheques will be charged.

 Absa is dedicated to bringing you a product offering that is compliant with Shari’ah Law.
-Choose between our Islamic cheque accounts or the Islamic Youth account.
+You can now apply online for one of our Shari’ah compliant accounts.